Giskard-AI/giskard/docs/open_source/testset_generation/index.md

 from giskard.rag import KnowledgeBaseTestsetGenerator

 generator = KnowledgeBaseTestsetGenerator(knowledge_base_df,
-                    model_name="Model name",
-                    model_description="Description of the model",
-                    knowledge_base_features=["page_content"])
+                    model_name="Model name", # Optional, provide a name to your model to get better fitting questions model_description="Description of the model", # Optional, briefly describe the task done by your model knowledge_base_features=["page_content"])

 testset = generator.generate_dataset(num_samples=10)
 ```

+## Step 3: Wrap your model
+To evaluate your model, you must wrap it as a `giskard.Model`.
+This step is necessary to ensure a common format for your model and its metadata.You can wrap anything as long as you can represent it in a Python function (for example an API call call to Azure or OpenAI).
+We also have pre-built wrappers for LangChain objects, or you can create your own wrapper by extending the `giskard.Model` class if you need to wrap a complex object such as a custom-made RAG communicating with a vectorstore.

+To do so, you can follow the instructions from the [LLM Scan feature](../scan/scan_llm/index.md#step-1-wrap-your-model) or from the {doc}`Reference API </reference/models/index>`.

+Detailed examples can also be found on our {doc}`LLM tutorials section </tutorials/llm_tutorials/index>`.

-## Step 3: Evaluate your model
+## Step 4: Evaluate your model
-Once your testset is ready, you can evaluate your model using the `CorrectnessEvaluator`.
+Once your `testset` is ready, you can evaluate your wrapped model using the `CorrectnessEvaluator`.
 This can be done directly or through a Giskard test which wraps the evaluator.
 The `CorrectnessEvaluator` asks a question to the given model and compares the model answer with the reference answer from the testset.
 Specifically, we use GPT-4 to assess whether the model answer is acceptable given the reference answer.

 :::::::{tab-set}
 ::::::{tab-item} Direct Evaluation